Journalit

 Practical advice

-Export settings before making bigger structural changes to templates, trade-field setup, or sync behaviour.
+Export settings before making bigger structural changes to layouts, trade-field setup, or sync behaviour.
 It is the simplest recovery path if you over-edit the configuration.

 Choose the default Daily Report Card structure.